JoeHossam/basic-user-api/README.md

 ## Usage
 open your preferred API calling platform
->Note: the port in the url is set to the port you provide in the .env
+>Note: the port in the url is set to the port you provide in the .env (default 3000)
 ### Endpoints
 - GET `http://localhost:3000/api/v1/user/{id}`
     - requires access token provided in `Authorization` header as `Bearer {token}`